 \section{Introduction}

 Convolutional neural networks (CNNs) achieve human-level performance across many tasks, including medical image analysis \cite{liu2019comparison}, yet their opaque decision processes limit interpretability and hinder adoption in high-stakes clinical settings \cite{ratti2022explainable}.
-Existing explainability approaches face a fundamental trade-off: post-hoc methods generate saliency maps derived from the model but that do not directly drive the output, making them unfaithful by definition \cite{adebayo2018sanity, he2022survey} while inherently interpretable architectures \cite{rudin2019stop, djoumessi2024actually} are faithful---their predictions are computed from the explanation---but often require complex training or sacrifice predictive performance.
-Bridging this gap by converting high-performing black-box CNNs into self-explainable models without retraining or accuracy drop remains an open challenge.
+Existing explainability approaches face a fundamental trade-off: post-hoc methods generate saliency maps from the model that do not directly drive the output, making them inherently unfaithful \cite{adebayo2018sanity}.
+In contrast, interpretable-by-design architectures \cite{rudin2019stop, djoumessi2024actually} are faithful---their predictions are computed from the explanation---but they often require complex training or involve a trade-off in predictive performance.
+Bridging this gap by transforming high-performing black-box CNNs into self-explainable models without retraining or loss of accuracy remains an open challenge.

 We propose TTE-CAM, an architectural reformulation of class activation maps (CAMs) that transforms pretrained black-box CNNs into self-explainable models by replacing the classification head with $1 \times 1$ convolution layers initialized from the original weights.
-This reformulation produces built-in CAMs that serve as the sole input to the final prediction, yielding linearly interpretable decisions without post-hoc overhead.
-Unlike SoftCAM \cite{djoumessi2025soft}, which requires retraining, and standard CAM-based post-hoc methods that generate explanations by weighting penultimate feature maps with weights obtained through various strategies such as classification layer weights, gradients, or perturbations \cite{he2022survey}, TTE-CAM integrates CAMs directly into the architecture, preserving predictive performance while delivering faithful built-in explanations competitive with post-hoc approaches, validated on two medical imaging classification tasks.
+This reformulation yields built-in CAMs that serve as the sole input to the final prediction, enabling linearly interpretable decisions without post-hoc overhead.
+Unlike SoftCAM \cite{djoumessi2025soft}, which requires retraining, and conventional CAM-based post-hoc methods that derive explanations by weighting penultimate feature maps using different methods such as classification layer weights, gradients, or perturbations, TTE-CAM integrates CAMs directly into the architecture.
+This preserves predictive performance while providing faithful, built-in explanations that are competitive with post-hoc approaches, as demonstrated on two medical imaging classification tasks.